lightning/bolts/02-peer-protocol.md

 Each node must know the set of the transaction outputs.

 `serial_id` is a randomly chosen number which uniquely identifies this output.
-Outputs in the constructed transaction are sorted by `serial_id`.
+Outputs in the constructed transaction MUST be sorted by `serial_id`.

 `sats` is the satoshi value of the output.